Mill Hill Chapel hosts many Organ recitals and continues to affirm the importance of music in worship.

 The Organ in Mill Hill Chapel.

 Mill Hill Chapel houses one of the finest organs in the city.
 Its pipework is housed in twin chambers, occupying each side of the chancel.
-Built by Norman & Beard in 1910, it has been skilfully enhanced and enlarged, under the supervision of Anthony Norcliffe, by the firm of J.M.
+Built by Norman & Beard in 1910, it has been skilfully enhanced and enlarged, under the supervision of the late organist Anthony Norcliffe, by the firm of J.M.
 Spink & Son, to produce a comprehensive instrument of 53 stops, well suited to producing sound-colours for any period of organ music appropriately and effectively.

 Some Unitarian Hymn Writers